 What Is Reformation Day All About?

 On Friday, much of the culture will be focused on candy and things that go bump in the night.
 Protestants, however, have something far more significant to celebrate on October 31.
-Tomorrow is Reformation day, which commemorates what was perhaps the greatest move of God’s Spirit since the days of the Apostles.
+Friday is Reformation day, which commemorates what was perhaps the greatest move of God’s Spirit since the days of the Apostles.
 But what is the significance of Reformation Day, and how should we consider the events it commemorates?

 At the time, few would have suspected that the sound of a hammer striking the castle church door in Wittenberg, Germany, would soon be heard around the world and lead ultimately to the greatest transformation of Western society since the apostles first preached the Gospel throughout the Roman empire.
 Martin Luther’s nailing of his ninety-five theses to the church door on October 31, 1517, provoked a debate that culminated finally in what we now call the Protestant Reformation.

 An heir of Bishop Augustine of Hippo, Martin Luther is one of the most significant figures God has raised up since that time.
 This law student turned Augustinian monk became the center of a great controversy after his theses were copied and distributed throughout Europe.
 Initially protesting the pope’s attempt to sell salvation, Luther’s study of Scripture soon led him to oppose the church of Rome on issues including the primacy of the Bible over church tradition and the means by which we are found righteous in the sight of God.